 Check out the top 5 tips for growing tomatoes indoors.

 Tomatoes grow well in soils with a slightly acidic pH level of 5.8 to 7, but they adapt nicely to slightly alkaline soils, too.
 If your soil is sandy or claylike, work in 2 to 3 inches of compost.
 Have your soil tested and follow the recommendations for best results.

 Mulch keeps soil moist, protects low-growing tomatoes from resting on the ground and helps prevent potentially disease-spreading soil from splashing onto the foliage during a good rain.
 It also controls weeds and keeps the soil cool.
-Use organic mulches, such as leaves, straw or marsh hay, or herbicide-free grass clippings.
+Use organic mulches, such as fall leaves, straw or marsh hay, or herbicide-free grass clippings.
 As these materials break down, they enrich the soil and improve its structure.

 If you train tomatoes on a single stake for support, keep removing the suckers, those little shoots that appear in the crotch between the stem and branches.
 Suckers turn into fruiting stems, which lead to an even larger plant that’s hard to contain to a single stake.
 Removing them will give you fewer but earlier fruits.
 If you use tomato cages or let plants sprawl on the ground, leave the suckers on for a more fruitful harvest.
 And always keep the leaves, which produce the nutrients that make tomatoes delicious.